KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 Fragmentation moves by **erosion**.
 The inverse current advances toward embodied life by taking things apart as it comes — and at maximum fragmentation it eats through the very structures it was resting on, collapsing back toward Nekron, and toward Khaon as Absolute Dispersion.

-So the slope inside the canonical words is direction of travel, not rank — and not morality by itself: coherence descends lawfully and returns lawfully, and what marks the fragmenting current is not its direction but its mode.
+So the slope inside the canonical words is direction of travel, not rank — and not morality by itself: coherence declivates lawfully and returns lawfully, and what marks the fragmenting current is not its direction but its mode.
 It does not give; it takes apart.
 The return, meanwhile, is not escape from the body or the world.
-It is the progressive re-alignment of every layer, so that the embodied person, the personality, the deep self, and the archetypal ground all carry one current instead of working against each other.
+It is the progressive re-alignment of every layer, so that the embodied person, the personality, the deep self, and the archetypal ground carry a shared motion instead of working at cross‑purposes.

 ## Why the Invented Words